Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 Betrayal at Baldur's Gate is one of the most original D&D board games ever created.
 Published by Avalon Hill, it takes the beloved hidden traitor mechanics of Betrayal at House on the Hill and transplants them into the dark, dangerous city of Baldur's Gate — delivering a game where every session tells a completely different story.

-Explore the city together.
-Discover omens.
-And then — when the haunt triggers — one hero becomes a traitor with their own secret agenda, and the rest must figure out how to survive.
-With 50 different haunts, no two games ever play out the same way.
+Players explore the city together, discover omens, and build a modular tile map of Baldur's Gate's streets and catacombs.
+Then — when the haunt triggers — one hero becomes a traitor with their own secret agenda, and the rest must figure out how to survive.
+With 50 different haunts drawn from D&D lore, no two games ever play out the same way.

-Players who discover Betrayal at Baldur's Gate consistently describe the moment the haunt triggers as one of the most memorable in all of board gaming — the shift from cooperative exploration to sudden betrayal creates a tension nothing else quite replicates.
+Players who discover Betrayal at Baldur's Gate consistently describe the moment the haunt triggers as one of the most memorable in all of board gaming — the shift from cooperative exploration to sudden betrayal creates a tension that nothing else quite replicates, and the D&D setting gives it an authenticity the original haunted house version lacks for fantasy fans.

 ⚔️ Betrayal at Baldur's Gate by Avalon Hill